RZomermanMS/MIMDocs/mim-for-aad-guests/README.md

 ![MIMB2BGuestKCDComponentsOverview](./images/1.Solution-Components.PNG)

--	An Azure AD with users and B2B guest users
+-	An Azure AD with users and AAD Guest users
--	A MIM server that synchronizes the B2B users to a local AD
+-	A MIM server that synchronizes the AAD Guest users to a local AD
 -	A local Active Directory
 -	A web server hosting a web page with Kerberos authentication enabled
 -	An Azure AD proxy connector server